Strategic Management & Entrepreneurship Courses

 MGMT 6031 - Industry Analysis and Competitive Strategy

-Processes by which firms maximize long-term returns in face of competition, uncertainty, changing market/technological conditions.
-Resource commitments to gain sustainable advantage.
-Choices to leverage resources. prereq: MBA 6300, MBA student
+This course assesses the processes by which firms maximize long-term returns in the face of competition, uncertainty, and changing market/technological conditions.
+Resource commitments to gain a sustainable advantage.
+Choices to leverage resources.

 MGMT 6032 - Strategic Alliances

-How inter-/intra-alliance rivalry influences the global competitive landscape.
-How interplay of competitive/cooperative arrangements among firms invigorates intellectual/operational tasks.
-Designing/managing international strategy, organizational structure, and alliances. prereq: MBA student
+How inter-/intra-alliance rivalry influences global competitive landscape.
+How interplay of competitive/cooperative arrangements among firms invigorate intellectual/operational tasks.
+Designing/managing international strategy, organizational structure, and alliances.

 MGMT 6035 - Complex and Cross-Cultural Negotiations

-MGMT 6050 - Management of Innovation and Change3 - Managing the Strategy Process
+MGMT 6055 - Management of Innovation and Change

 This course addresses challenges and opportunities in the strategic management of technology.
 It will equip students with conceptual frameworks tools, and language for analyzing and managing businesses in environments of technological change.
 Students will understand how new technologies transform industries and create new markets, ways that firms shape and/or respond to technological evolution in industries, and the strategic decisions for managing technological change and creating and capturing value from new technologies.
 We will also consider the influences of factors outside the control of a particular firm, such as complimentary markets or the organization of innovations in the broader technology developing community.
 Because innovation and responding to technological change involve changing organizations, we will also consider factors in leading and managing organizational change.
 The course uses a combination of readings, lectures, case discussions, exercises, and simulations, and includes cases and vignettes on situations of specific companies managing technology strategy.